 Norman-Mahnomen Community Health Board and management recognize the agency lacks staff needed for complete segregation of duties.
-The agency retains the services of an outside accounting firm for payroll functions and maintenance preparation of the general ledger.
+The Board reviews the office procedures annually to insure that the agency is operating with the best segregation of duties possible with this limited amount of staff.